htalat/project-mean-attempt/README.md

 # project-mean-attempt
-backend for the LeBLoYaar android project front end
+backend for the LeBLoYaar android project